 Get ready to taste the best Chimichurri Chicken recipe with this homemade Argentinian-inspired herby, garlicky chimichurri sauce (made 3 ways!).
-Enjoy this chicken grilled, baked, or pan-fried to perfection and served up with extra sauce for a tender, juicy, flavorful addition to any meal!
+Enjoy as part of your healthy grill recipes, bake, or pan-fry to perfection and serve up with extra sauce for a tender, juicy, flavorful addition to any meal!

 Table of contents

 Get ready to grab those napkins because things are about to get juicy!
 This chimichurri chicken recipe combines chicken breast or thighs with a garlicky, herby, fresh, and summery chimichurri sauce.
 The result?
 A juicy, drippy, flavor-packed Argentinian chicken your entire family will love!

 I love marinated chicken!
 Coconut lime grilled chicken thighs, chili lime chicken, and any of these 5 other easy chicken marinades all get featured in my chicken rotation alongside this chimichurri grilled chicken depending on what flavors I’m in the mood for.

 If you’ve never had chimichurri sauce before, I liken it to pesto but lighter due to parsley instead of basil.
 This sauce combines parsley, oregano, maple (or honey), garlic, salt, olive oil, and red or white wine vinegar for a tangy, garlicky, herby fresh flavor that tastes like summer!
 Luckily for you, it can be enjoyed any time of the year; grilled, baked, or pan-fried to perfection!

 Even better, you can make the sauce in one of three ways, depending on what herbs you have available; parsley, mint, or arugula!
 Best of all, though, you can whip up the sauce in practically seconds with a food processor (or a few minutes by hand).
 Once marinated, you can have this flavorful chicken on your table in under 30 minutes!